vladris/pintest/README.md

 };
 ```

-Build all unit tests as a shared library (.DLL on Windows, .so on Linux using).
+Build all unit tests as a shared library (.DLL on Windows, .so on Linux).

 Get the test runner using pip: